cathyzoller/ticket_to_fly/PITCHME.md

 :file.copy(source, destination, bytes_count \\ :infinity)
 # => {:ok, :bytes_copied} OR {:error, :reason}
 ```
-Note: To digress for a moment, you may also copy files using the File module
+Note: Otherwise, When working with files on the server, copy files using the File module

 ---